 What foods steal your calcium from your body

-Coffee and alcohol prevent the assimilation of calcium in the body.
+Coffee and alcohol prevent the assimilation of this mineral in the body.
 Coffee has a diuretic effect and decreases calcium absorption, and alcohol abuse can lead to decreased intestinal calcium assimilation, inhibiting liver enzymes that contribute to vitamin D activation.

 Carbonated beverages contain phosphates, which can upset the calcium balance.
-Calcium balance in the body is also sensitive to excessive meat protein intake.
+The balance of this mineral in the body is also sensitive to excessive meat protein intake.
 Increased protein intake can overload the liver and kidneys, leading to calcium depletion.

 Also, high salt intake may promote renal calcium excretion.
 This also increases the risk of osteoporosis.